AhmedYousriSobhi/CSE/softwareEngineering/SDLC.md

 In software engineering, a Model refers to an abstraction or representation of a system, process, or a concept.
 It is a simplified and structured way of expressing comples ideas, relationships or designs within the software development context.

 Models can take various forms, including diagrams, charts, mathematical representations, and textual descriptions.
+## Why do we need Modeling?
+1. Cheaper than building real thing
+2. To gain understanding before building
+3. To provide common vision between user & developer
+4. To manage, scope & document complexity
+5. To provide clear abstraction of concepts
 ## Types
 ### Single-Version Models
 #### Bing-Bang Model